Crepes Recipe with Cherries – Oma's Crepeauflauf mit Kirschen

 This crepes recipe, aka Crepeauflauf mit Kirschen, is one of the great brunch menu ideas that's so special yet easy to make.
 An auflauf is traditionally like a bread pudding consistency, yet the translated word is "casserole".

 Even though I wouldn't call this a crepe casserole, it's a combination of crepes cut into strips, jarred sour cherries, and a batter that includes Kefir, a pro-biotic fermented milk drink.

-Kefir is available in most Health Food stores as well as many supermarkets.
+Kefir is available in most health food stores as well as many supermarkets.
 Not only healthy, but delicious as well!

 To make this cherry recipe, you can make the crepes the day before and then just put it together the day you need it.
 Pop it into the oven and serve about 40 minutes later.

 Even though I make sure the cherries have been pitted, I always warn my guests (and family) when making this crepes recipe to be careful

 Could you use other fruits beside cherries?